-The Company elected to adopt the option provided by the interim final rule issued by joint federal bank regulatory agencies, which largely delayed the effects of CECL on our regulatory capital through December 31, 2021.
-Beginning in the first quarter of 2022, the effects are now being phased-in over a three-year transitional period through 2024, collectively the "CECL regulatory capital transition adjustment".
+The Company elected to adopt the option provided by the interim final rule issued by joint federal bank regulatory agencies, which largely delayed the effects of CECL on our regulatory capital.
+Beginning in the first quarter of 2022, the effects are being phased-in over a three-year transitional period through 2024, collectively the "CECL regulatory capital transition adjustment".
 The effects of CECL on our regulatory capital will be fully phased-in beginning in the first quarter of 2025.
 For more information, see "Capital-Regulatory Capital Requirements - Synchrony Financial" in our 2022 Form 10-K.

 Capital amounts and ratios in the above table all reflect the applicable CECL regulatory capital transition adjustment for each period.
-The decrease in our common equity Tier 1 capital ratio compared to December 31, 2022 was primarily due to the second year phase-in of the impact of CECL on our regulatory capital, partially offset by the impact from the adoption of the new accounting standard for TDRs.
+The decrease in our common equity Tier 1 capital ratio compared to December 31, 2022 was primarily due to an increase in risk-weighted assets during the nine months ended September 30, 2023 and the second year phase-in of the impact of CECL on our regulatory capital, partially offset by the retention of net earnings during the same period and the impact from the adoption of the new accounting standard for TDRs.
 See Note 2.
 Basis of Presentation and Summary of Significant Accounting Policies for additional information on the new accounting standard.